 is of finite type, universally closed and S-complete.
 In particular, the Hodge moduli space of relative integrable $t$-connections on $X/S$ with fixed Hilbert polynomial $P$ is proper over $\VV^{ T_{X'/S}}(X'/S,r)\times \AA^1$. \end{Corollary}

-\begin{proof} The fact thar the moduli stack is of finite type follows from \cite{La0}.
-The fact that it is universally closed follows from the deinition and Theorem \ref{p-Hitchin-properness}.
+\begin{proof} The fact that the moduli stack is of finite type follows from \cite{La0}.
+The fact that it is universally closed follows from the definition and Theorem \ref{p-Hitchin-properness}.
 S-completness follows from Theorem \ref{S-completness}.
 The second part of the theorem follows from the first one. \end{proof}